-VIDEO: Married off-duty Elizabethtown Police officers recognized for catching robber on 'date night'
+VIDEO | Married off-duty Elizabethtown Police officers recognized for catching robber on 'date night'

 LOUISVILLE, Ky.
 (WDRB) – "It was just what needed to be done."

-That's how Elizabethtown Police Officer Chase McKeown describes his actions, as well as those of his wife, Officer Nicole McKeown, when they stopped an accused robber at a Raising Cane's restaurant in Louisville's Highlands neighborhood on Saturday.
+That's how Elizabethtown Police Detective Chase McKeown describes his actions, as well as those of his wife, Officer Nicole McKeown, when they stopped an accused robber at a Raising Cane's restaurant in Louisville's Highlands neighborhood on Saturday.
 His comments came during an informal news conference held at the Elizabethtown Police Department Tuesday morning to recognize the officers.

 The off-duty officers with the Elizabethtown Police Department had only been married for six months, when they decided to visit the Raising Cane's restaurant in Louisville for a date night.